Bira/octopus-carnival/_posts/2022-12-20-daggerburg-goblins.md

 The band also includes a number of remarkable individuals beyond Delderosh himself.
-There's Kabo Bomble, a massive bruiser nearly twice the size of a typical goblin; and there are the Mistmane Bugbears, a cult who trains in a particular fighting style combining unarmed combat and necromantic magic.
+There's Kabo Bomble, a massive bruiser nearly twice the size of a typical goblin; and there are the Mistmane Bugbears, a cult who trains in a fighting style that combines unarmed combat and necromantic magic.

 Delderosh really hates enemy spellcasters and likes collecting their eyeballs as trophies.
-He likes spellcasters just fine when they're working for him, though, which is why he's allied to the necromancer Gokof (from the Cadaver Collector entry).
+He likes spellcasters just fine when they're working for him, though, which is why he's allied to the necromancer Gokof (from the Cadaver Collector entry) and has several war mages on his payroll.

 The Daggerburg goblins have become more daring of late, and have been pushing deeper into the Harkenwold region north of the Harken forest, even going so far